 Tag Archives: Bamboo

-Public: Design and the Politics of Space
+Design and the Politics of Space

 The following article was featured in Issue 46, Journal of Landscape Architecture www.lajournal.in.
 Can be downloaded here.
 In the 21st century, ‘developing’ countries like India are a unique study in contrast demographically.
 At one end, there are the privileged elite and the growing middle class, aspiring to live and consume like their western counterparts.
 At […]

-Teaching: Critical Architectural Practice (South Asia)
+Critical Vernacular Architecture (South Asia)

 4th April 2015 Continuing with our series on Indigenous Architecture, we now look at architectural practices in India that are doing some very interesting work within these parameters in the Indian context.
 This is a personal list of people that have inspired me over the past 5 years.
 There are architects, engineers, artists, social reformers […]